Active Termite Control technician

 Can I add a physical barrier to my existing house?

-No. Pre-construction physical barriers can only go in before the slab is poured.
+No. Pre-construction physical barriers have to bond to an exposed slab edge, and on an existing home that edge is already covered by cladding, render or landscaping.
 For a home that's already built, a chemical barrier or baiting system is the way to protect it.

 Why put a physical barrier in on a new build?